EdisonPhua/TwitterBot/README.md

 # News Summarizer and Tweeter

-This project uses OpenAI and Twitter APIs to generate and post summaries of news articles from different countries and categories.
+This projects uses OpenAI and Twitter APIs to generate and post summaries of news articles from different countries and categories.

 ## Features